pouyan-asg/Path-planning-with-RL-algorithms/README.md

 ## Installation

-It is easier to create a Conda environment and install the below libraries:
+It is easier to create a Conda environment and install the below libraries (Python version 3.9):

 ```bash
 conda create -n rl_env python=3.9